Our board members, directors and team members serve pro bono and do not charge UG for any out of pocket expenses.

 Impact Investment Team

 Dan Kukla - New York

-Dan performs buyouts and principal investments at The Carlyle Group in New York.
-Since joining Carlyle in 2011, Dan has been involved in the execution of investments in NGP Energy Capital, Cogentrix, Diversified Global Asset Management and Metropolitan Real Estate.
-Prior to Carlyle, Dan worked on private equity and M&A mandates at BCG, Lazard, and Schroder Salomon Smith Barney in London, and served in the German military (paratroopers).
+Dan performs buyouts at The Carlyle Group in New York - since joining in 2011, Dan has been involved in the execution of investments in NGP Capital, Cogentrix, Diversified Global Asset Management and Metropolitan Real Estate.
+Prior to Carlyle, Dan worked on private equity and M&A mandates at BCG, gathered investment banking / M&A experience at Lazard, Citi and Commerzbank, and served in the military (paratroopers).

-Dan was a PhD scholar at Columbia Business School, earned a PhD magna cum laude on private equity at Technical University of Berlin and a Diploma in Business (MBA equivalent) at HHL Leipzig Graduate School of Management, and studied abroad at ESCP Europe in Paris and in the MBA program at Kelley School of Business (DAAD scholarship).
-Dan ran five marathons, practices martial arts, and plays the piano.
+Dan was a PhD scholar at Columbia Business School, earned a PhD at TU Berlin and a Diploma in Business (MBA equivalent) at HHL Leipzig Graduate School of Management, studied abroad at ESCP in Paris and in the MBA program at Kelley School of Business (DAAD scholarship), and completed an undergraduate degree in business and technology at Friedrich-Alexander University.
+Dan ran five marathons, practices yoga and martial arts, explores nature via scuba- and skydiving, and plays the piano.